Trichodiadema pomeridianum

 Trichodiadema pomeridianum ("Perde vygie") is a succulent plant of the genus Trichodiadema, widespread in the arid central Karoo regions of South Africa.

 Description

-It grows as a loosely branching semi-erect shrublet up to 30cm high.
+It grows as a loosely branching semi-erect shrublet up to 30 cm high.
 The internodes are long, and rough from minute white papillae.

 The leaves are ca. 15 mm long and ca. 2 mm wide.
 The leaf surfaces are densely covered in bladder cells that do not have papillae (except at the basal leaf margins).
 The leaf tips have simple diadems of 3-8 yellow bristles, radiating from similarly yellow cup cells.

 The petals are pink-to-purple in colour, and born in two series.

 This species is easily confused with T. setuliferum, which however has much longer leaves (reaching 24mm).